fransjesky/fransjesky/README.md

 <br/>
 Here, you can get access to all of my open source projects, works, and lessons's repositories.

-Mostly, i have been programming using the [Typescript](https://www.typescriptlang.org/) language.
+Mostly, i have been programming using the [Typescript](https://www.typescriptlang.org/) language and recently i'm starting to programming in [Python](https://www.python.org/) as well.
 <br/>
 I've been working with [React](https://reactjs.org/), [React Native](https://reactnative.dev/), [Next](https://nextjs.org/), [Threejs](https://threejs.org/), [Material UI](https://mui.com/), [Nodejs](https://nodejs.org/en/), [Express](https://expressjs.com/), [PostgreSQL](https://www.postgresql.org/), [Amazon Web Services](https://aws.amazon.com/), and some other tech stacks.
 I'm also interested in learning about game development tools like [Unity](https://unity.com/) and [Unreal Engine](https://www.unrealengine.com/en-US).